 - And finally, how effective are those measures?

 Casino AML risk assessments should be shared with relevant stakeholders.
-And although there is no standard frequency at which risk assessments must be done, the AGA advises that they should be conducted at least annually, if not more frequently.
+Although there is no standard frequency at which risk assessments must be done, the AGA advises that they should be conducted at least annually, if not more frequently.

 Know Your Customer